1. How can Yvan Christians products be purchased?

 Yes, but the paint must be damp controlling so the wood can still breathe.
 Autoclave-treated wooden garden houses must be left untreated for at least the first 3 years.
 Afterwards, they can be freshened up with garden oil!
 Garden houses made of cedar wood are best left untreated to weather naturally.
 You can and may treat them, but special oil adapted to cedar wood should be used!

-Is it normal that the flat roof edging is made of pieces with various lengths?
+27. Is it normal that the inner construction of my cedar garden house is made of whitewood?

 No, the sizes are indicated and are always smaller than the volume of the garden house and at least 5 cm higher than the ground level.
 The same applies for additional terraces.
 However, they cannot be poured at the same level, they must be at least 5 cm lower!